aghelinejad/Data-Science/Classification/Fraud_detection/README.md

 The dataset was downloaded from kaggle website following this link (https://www.kaggle.com/mlg-ulb/creditcardfraud).
-It was too big to be uplaoded here!